polar-app/polar-app/docs/SHARING.md

 emails with your account via a set.

+# Token sharing "anyone with the URL"

+- we expose the raw doc ID in the URL?
+    - are there any downsides to this?
+I don't think leaking it is a problem

+    - JUST create a sharing URL and then that URL adds it to the users doc repo by doc ID and we have a special 'token' in there or something or 'linked'

+    - 'public-via-link:' is the sharing mechanism there needs to be an associated permission with th is.
+The link itself adds the doc to the users repo.

+    - TODO: the problem with this strategy is that there's no way to revoke access once the URL is given out.

+    - TODO:
+        - I can do a get() on the user_token for that user and the doc token to see if that user has access to that token but the gets are going to more expensive.
+However, we can move on from this in the future and provide a smarter mechanism later.

+    - I think this is the only real way we can do this honestly.

 ## TODO

+- TODO: how do I do token sharing ??? it will work for everything BUT the firebase doc... and I am not sure how to support it...
+    - one thing is to expose the key directly as the token?
+Then I remove the token as part of the permissions in the future ?

 - We need a reverse chronological timeline for groups and users.
 I think this should generally be the same structure and just store a ordered list of